- About PS&F

 Nick Montera | Vice President, Account Executive

 In a time where construction activity has exceeded prior high watermarks, contractors are increasingly utilizing owned and rented equipment for projects.
 From an insurance standpoint, there are key areas of coverage that need to be addressed when structuring a contractor’s equipment program.
-Continued rental expense and rental reimbursement are a few coverage areas that deserve consideration.
+Continued rental expense and rental reimbursement are two coverage areas that deserve consideration.

 Even though your policy may have a specified leased/rented equipment limit, this does not include coverage for the continued rental payments while the equipment is being repaired/replaced.
 Insurance carrier forms typically provide a small sublimit for this exposure, if coverage is offered at all.
 Oftentimes the baseline is $5,000 for each occurrence, not per item.
 This limit can be inadequate to cover moderate to large scenarios, especially if high valued and/or multiple pieces of equipment are involved.

 For example, a contractor rented a specialized piece of equipment to lift heavy loads of materials for a project.
 The contractor’s employee operating the equipment exceeded its weight capacity, causing irreparable damage.
 Because the equipment was manufactured overseas, there wasn’t a comparable item available locally for purchase and replacement.
 Although the contractor’s policy reimbursed the equipment’s owner for replacement, the manufacturer still required 16 months to build and deliver it.
 The contract required continued rental payments until the equipment was returned to the owner, and the contractor’s continued rental expense coverage was not enough to reimburse the payment for the first month.
 This left the contractor responsible for over $100,000 in payments to the owner over the course of the 16-month downtime.